ExpressLRS/Docs/docs/software/testing/crc-testing.md

 29 : 0 out of 1000000 false positives, 0.000000%
 30 : 0 out of 1000000 false positives, 0.000000%
 ```

 ## Randomly flipped bits

-Interestingly this is where the hamming distance shows an any flipped bits less that HD6 are detected.
+Interestingly this is where the hamming distance shows any flipped bits less that HD6 is detected.
 Also this is where the built-in parity shows up as it detects the odd numbered bit flips.
 ```
 1 : 0 out of 1000000 false positives, 0.000000%